 Fraenkel Prize in Contemporary History

-The Fraenkel Prize, sponsored by Mr Ernst Fraenkel OBE, joint President of the Library and former Chairman, is awarded for an outstanding work of twentieth-century history in one of The Wiener Library's fields of interest, including:
+The Fraenkel Prize, founded by the late Ernst Fraenkel OBE, is awarded for an outstanding work of twentieth-century history in one of The Wiener Library's fields of interest, including:

 The History of Europe

 For a completed but unpublished book, not based on a PhD thesis or equivalent

 For a completed, revised or unrevised but unpublished PhD thesis or equivalent

 Please note that MA and MPhil theses will not be admissible

 $4,000 prize money